-Phone etiquettes are the manners and mode to represent yourself and the organisation to customers during telephone communications.
+Phone etiquettes are the manners and modes to represent yourself and the organization to customers during telephone communications.
 For example, how you greet the customers, your tone of voice, listening skills, word choice, and the way you close the call.

-Following the proper phone etiquettes can help your business to:
+Following the proper phone etiquette can help your business to: